Alternatives to full-time schooling

 What happens if the approved option changes?

-Parents must notify the Minister for Education and Training, through the Department if the child's approved option changes.
+Parents must notify the Minister for Education through the Department if the child's approved option changes.

 Community based courses are an approved alternative to attendance at school during the compulsory education period.
 These courses allow children to develop literacy, numeracy, social and life skills.